What is a Mommy Makeover?

 Risks of Mommy Makeover Surgery

 Every surgical procedure includes some risks.
-All operations, from hernia repairs to cesarean sections to tummy tucks and breast surgery include risks of infection, bleeding, blood clots, and poor healing.
-There may also be additional risks for specific procedures.
+All operations, from cesarean sections to tubal ligations to tummy tucks and breast surgery include risks of infection, bleeding, blood clots, and poor healing.
 Issues that are more unique to tummy tuck surgery include the possibility that the belly button could end up slightly higher or lower than it had been and it may have a different shape, the scar on one side of the abdomen could be longer or higher than the scar on the other side of the abdomen, and it is possible to have long-term numbness in the lower abdomen or even the upper thigh.

 Risks that are more specific to breast implant surgery include capsular contracture (firmness developing around the breast implant), a change in nipple sensation, and leakage of the implant (implant rupture) over time.
 For breast lift and breast reduction surgery, it is possible that one nipple could end up a little higher or lower than the other, and loss of sensation in the nipples or some of the breast skin may occur.
 Loss of a nipple is possible but is also uncommon.